Wizard of Oz Halloween Campground Theme (DIY Setup & Decorating Ideas)

 When you enter the yellow brick road you walk under our rainbow.
 We made this rainbow using rainbow colored tulle that we attached to wire and hung from the tree branches.

 We made the yellow brick road using yellow landscaping spray paint.
-First, we lined the path with yellow lines to boarder the road.
+First, we lined the path with yellow lines to border the road.
 Then I made a template of bricks out of cardboard and painted some yellow bricks every so many feet throughout the path. (update: I wasn’t sure how this paint would hold up in the dirt throughout the night with people walking all over it.
-Well, it down-poured right before our trick-or-treat and it’s been a week since then and it’s still there!)
+Well, it down-poured right before our trick-or-treat, and it’s been a week since then, and it’s still there!)
 Crazy!

 The Scarecrow

-The first stop on the yellow brick road was of course the scarecrow.
+The first stop on the yellow brick road was, of course, the scarecrow.
 We made him out of clothing and boots we purchased at a thrift store.
 We stuffed him with pine needles from the path we raked.
 Then we topped him off with a scarecrow mask and hat I purchased on Amazon.
-We added wire inside his shirt so his arms would reach out then we hung him from the sewer vent pipe.
+We added a wire inside his shirt so his arms would reach out, then we hung him from the sewer vent pipe.
 LOL That thing turned out to be good for something!

 We used our handmade Halloween black fence around him.
 (I love to re-purpose.)
 Then I made corn stalks out of craft paper, green spray paint, and some dried flowers that I glued to the top.
 We slid them over some S’mores sticks to make them stand.
 They looked so real.
 Now we have our scarecrow in a corn field just like in the movie.